oneeve8/kobble-data/content/How to Pray the Rosary.md

 3. Say ten "Hail Marys," one for each small bead of the decade while meditating on the Mystery.
 4. Say the "Glory Be to the Father"
 After each decade:
-Say the following prayer requested by the Blessed Virgin Mary at Fatima: "O my Jesus, forgive us our sins, save us from the fires of hell.
-Lead all souls to Heaven, especially those in most need of Your mercy".
+Say the following prayer requested by the Blessed Virgin Mary at Fatima:
+"O my Jesus, forgive us our sins, save us from the fires of hell.
+Lead all souls to Heaven, especially those in most need of Your mercy."
 Closing prayer:
 Say the "Hail, Holy Queen"
 :::